-Local government is called village and district level governance, it is the nearest rule to the common man, in which the solution to the daily problems of the people gets done very fast and at a low cost.
-They have constitutional status.
+Village and district level governance is called local government.
+It is the nearest rule to the common man, in which the solution to the daily is called local government problems of the people gets done very fast and at a low cost.
+It has constitutional status.

 Democracy Means, meaningful participation and accountability.
-Lively and strong local governance.
-Active participation and purpose ensures full accountability.
+Lively and strong local governance ensures active participation and purpose full accountability.
 The work that can be done at the local level should be in the hands of the local people and their representatives.